-- Dr. rer. nat.
+- · Dr. rer. nat.
 (PhD), University of Göttingen, 1994 - Postdoctoral fellow and group leader at the Division of Immunogenetics, University of Göttingen, 1994 - 2004 - Head of Department of Primate Genetics, German Primate Center, Göttingen, since 2004 - Habilitation (Immunology and Immunogenetics), Medical Faculty of the University of Göttingen, 2005 - apl Professor, Medical Faculty of the University of Göttingen, 2009

 Natural killer (NK) cells belong to the lymphocyte lineage and represent an essential part of the innate immune system.
 NK cells can kill other cells and secrete substantial amounts of cytokines.
 Signals from activating and inhibitory NK cell receptors are integrated and regulate the activity of NK cells.
 Typical targets for NK cell killing are virus-infected or malignant cells, which both frequently reveal changed patterns of ligand expression on their cell surface.
 Such changes are recognised by NK cells, leading to killing of virally infected or transformed cells.
 NK cells can also be activated by different stimuli during interaction with dendritic cells, leading to release of pro-inflammatory cytokines and anti-viral substances.
 Due to these properties, NK cells play also important roles in autoimmune diseases, transplantation, and reproduction.
 Recently, NK cells were shown to possess immunological memory.
-Our interests lie in biology and genetics of natural killer (NK) cells, including regulation of NK cell receptor gene transcription, specific interactions of NK cell receptors and MHC class I ligands, and regulation of NK cell activation.
+Our interests lie in biology and genetics of natural killer (NK) cells, including regulation of NK cell receptor gene transcription, specific interactions of NK cell receptors and MHC class I ligands, regulation of NK cell activation, NK cell transcriptomics and the role of long noncoding RNA in NK cell development.

-A further focus of our research is genomics of nonhuman primates with phylogenetic and evolutionary analyses.
+A further focus of our research is genomics of nonhuman primates with phylogenetic, demographic, evolutionary, and bioinformatic analyses.

-Methods: single-cell RNA sequencing, single-cell qRT-PCR, flow cytometry, nextgeneration sequencing, bioinformatic analysis tools
+Methods: single-cell RNA sequencing, single-cell qRT-PCR, flow cytometry, next-generation sequencing, bioinformatic analysis tools.